SeunghyeonJoUNIST/Sochi/README.md

-# Sochi

 # MEN491_Team1
-# - For simulation evaluation
+- For simulation evaluation
-# - Path following by pure pursuit with centerline data and section boost
+- Path following by pure pursuit with centerline data and section boost

 # Requirement
-# - numpy, pandas, time, cos, sin, atan, pi from math module
+- numpy, pandas, time, cos, sin, atan, pi from math module
-# - Sochi_centerline.csv should be in ./maps/center
+- Sochi_centerline.csv should be in ./maps/center